caltechlibrary/nlp/python-strings.md

 | `<` | is less than, in unicode order |
 | `<=` | is less than or equal to, in unicode order |

+> **Exercise:** Write code to sort the words in 'The quick brown fox jumped over the lazy dog.'

+    text_list = 'The quick brown fox jumped over the lazy dog'.split()

 ### <a name='regex'/>1.5 Regular Expressions in Python